micdmy/micsync/README.md

 * `-s` Suppress information about modifying directories.
 * `-v` Verbose mode.
 Shows rsync command used to perform synchronization.
 Asks before doing anything.

+# Bug reporting
+Have you found a bug?
+Please, report it [here](https://github.com/micdmy/micsync/issues).

 # Information for developers
 If you are a developer and want to contribute to micsync, you're welcomed!